 - Hue allows users to create and configure file permissions on HDFS.
 The file permissions and user roles can be accessed via security option listed on the browser.
 Hue provides users to track down Ozzie workflows to process the jobs scheduled on job browser.
 Hue also allows users to browse and access tables and databases via metastore manager and database editors.
 But, Hive has secured with Kerberos 2.0 authentication along with Hadoop Cluster.
 The workflows scheduled using Ozzie cannot be tracked using Hive.
 All the data stored in the form of schemas and databases can also be viewed using HiveQL or Hive.

-Following is the Comparision Table between Hive and Hue are as follows
+Following is the comparison table between Hive and Hue.

 |Basis of Comparison||

 |Inventor / Invention||Hive was launched by Apache Software Foundation.||Hue was launched by Cloudera.|